Stopover Guide:How to Spend 24 Hours in Doha

 If you prefer your hotels smaller and more boutique in style, this is a perfect option.
 I got the chance to have dinner and a show round of this hotel whilst in Doha and if I were to return to Doha this is definitely where I would stay.
 The interiors are beautiful and the location is right in the heart of the Souk Waqif, so it has an authentic Middle-Eastern feel as opposed to the high-rise buildings of West Bay.
 Read More Reviews and Book.

-I loved getting the chance to stop over in Doha and whilst I only scratched the surface of this intriguing Middle-Eastern City, it was definitely enough time to get a feel for the place.
+I loved getting the chance to spend 24 hours in Qatar and whilst I only scratched the surface of this intriguing Middle-Eastern City, it was definitely enough time to get a feel for the place.
 It isn’t somewhere I would want to spend a full week, but if you’re ever passing through I would definitely recommend a culture-filled stop over in Doha.

-What did you think of my 24 hours in Doha Guide?
+What did you think of this 24 hours in Doha Guide?
 Have you ever passed through Doha or are you planning to visit?
-I would love to hear your thoughts and experiences.
-Jess x
+We would love to hear your thoughts and experiences.
+Travelista x

 Want to read more about my Eastern adventure?
 Read Retracing My Steps in Chiang Mai, Thailand.

 Thanks to Qatar Tourism Authority and Qatar International Adventures for organising the itinerary whilst in Doha.